 Thus, lowering really high LDL-c levels means that there is less of it to move across the endothelial cells by transcytosis.
 Lower levels of LDL-c mean that there is less of it available to be oxidized.
 Additionally, antioxidant therapy such as vitamin E or Vitamin C may help to reduce oxidized LDL-c.
 Finally, reducing inflammation along with increasing the resolution of inflammation (e.g., aspirin therapy) also helps.

 Is there more to this cholesterol thing?
 Well, yes.

 - The different lipoprotein particles play different roles in cholesterol transport.
 For example, lipoprotein(a) is strongly linked to an increased risk of heart attacks.
 Lp(a) consists of LDL-c along with apo(a) and apoB100 particles.
-The apo(a) in Lp(a) block the resolution of clots and increases proinflammatory events in the cell wall.[ref]
+The apo(a) in Lp(a) blocks the resolution of clots and increases pro-inflammatory events in the cell wall.[ref]

 - APOA5 gene variants link high triglycerides and higher ox-LDL levels to increased risk of CAD.[ref]

 - Receptors for oxidized LDL are important, such as LOX-1[ref]

 - Other receptors, such as the apoE2 receptor, are essential in reducing clotting and increasing blood vessel dilation.

 Let me go into a little more detail on a couple of important regulators of cholesterol levels so that the genetics part (below) makes more sense:

 Apolipoprotein E (ApoE) is well studied in relation to Alzheimer’s risk.
 The APOE E4 variant significantly increases the risk of Alzheimer’s disease.
 ApoE is a lipoprotein that binds to and transports cholesterol.
 It is present in several different classes of lipoproteins.